Indo pop: 1970s–1980s: Pop Melankolis and Pop Kreatif genres

 During the late 1970s and through the 1980s, two subgenres of Indonesian pop dominated the local industry: melancholic pop and Pop Kreatif.
 Melancholic pop, also known as weepy song, is characterised by a slow tempo, sentimental themes often touching domestic settings and influences from 1950s American traditional pop, incorporating elementary chord progressions.
 Prominent composers in this subgenre included Rinto Harahap.
 Pance Pondaag and Obbie Messakh.
-Popular melancholic pop singers included Dian Piesesha (whose album Tak Ingin Sendiri sold over 2 million copies), Nia Daniaty, Iis Sugianto, and Betharia Sonatha (whose album Hati yang Luka became a major hit in 1987).
+Popular melancholic pop singers included Dian Piesesha (whose album Tak Ingin Sendiri sold over 2 million copies), Nia Daniaty, Iis Sugianto, Iis Sugiarti, Nani Sugianto, and Betharia Sonatha (whose album Hati yang Luka became a major hit in 1987).
 This subgenre was briefly banned from being broadcast on TVRI in 1988 by Harmoko, Indonesia's then Minister of Information.

 In contrast, Pop Kreatif, often referred to as Indonesian City Pop by modern audiences, is characterised by its upbeat tempo and AOR influences, with elements of funk, new wave, jazz fusion, disco, and boogie comparable to Japanese city pop and jazz fusion.
 This subgenre was particularly associated with urbanites and the leisure class.
 Popular singers and composers in this subgenre included Chrisye, Fariz RM, KLa Project, Utha Likumahuwa, and Vina Panduwinata.
 The successes of the Badai Pasti Berlalu soundtrack and Fariz RM's album Sakura became a momentum for the growth of city pop.
 After the Harmoko ban on melancholic pop from being broadcast on TVRI in 1988, Pop Kreatif gradually became more popular with the masses, dominating from the late 1980s until 1990, when Malaysian slow rock/rock kapak began to seep into Indonesian pop culture.